alexanian/socratic-form-microscopy/_posts/2017-06-18-six-steps-to-a-daily-writing-habit.md

 Next, your goal should be achievable; something you have no doubt <em>you</em> can do.
 Not something some idealized, better, or perfect version of you could do.
 Something you, with all your constraints and flaws are sure you can achieve.
 Don't worry about making this too small.
 Fifty or one hundred words per day is a perfectly adequate starter goal.

 Lastly, atomic.
 Atomic goals can't be broken down any further.
 Don't start by Beeminding blog posts or gods forfend, <em>novels</em>!
-Pick the smallest unit of writing you can, probably either <a href="https://www.beeminder.com/zacharyjacobi/writingtime">time</a> or <a href="https://www.beeminder.com/zacharyjacobi/writing">word count</a>, and make your goal about this.
-When you're Beeminding words or time, you can't fail and get discouraged for lack of ideas or "writer's block" <a id="w-t-3" href="#w-b-3">[3]</a>.
+Pick the smallest unit of writing you can, probably either[^3].
 It's much better to spend a week writing detailed journals of every day (or even a detailed description of your bedroom) than it is to spend a week not writing because you can't think of what to write.

 My recommended starter goals are either: write 150 words each day or write 15 minutes each day.
 Both of these are easy to Beeminder and should be easy for most people to achieve.